G1enB1and/gitbash-commands/git-commands.md

 `git status` // displays information such as which files are in which states.

 `git log` // displays information about existing commits.
+Output uses `less` bash command to display one page at a time. a colon `:` at the bottom left means there is more to display.
+You can navigate
+with `space` or arrows.
+Search with `/` or end with `q`.

+By default, this command displays:
+- the SHA
+- the author
+- the date
+- and the message
+...of every commit in the repository.
+I stress the "By default" part of what
+Git displays because the git log command can display a lot more information
+than just this.

+`git log --oneline` will display just the first 7 digits of the SHA and the commits message on one line.

 `git show` // displays information about the given commit by appending
 it's sha hash.